 A practical overview of contemporary youth culture as it relates to marginalized and at-risk youth.
-Students adding an optional concentration in Counseling Ministries to the MA in Youth and Family Ministries should take YFM 650 The Person and Profession of Youth Ministry instead.
+Students adding an optional concentration in Counseling Ministries to the MA in Youth and Family Ministries should take YFM 650 The Person and Profession of Youth Ministry instead of this course.
 Offered spring semesters.
 Three hours.